maggieblanton/computer-architecture/README.md

-# COMP4300- Project1
+# COMP4300- Project2

 Maggie Blanton, mab0146

 Project Overview:

-  Program reads ASCII file consisting of .data and .text.
-Parses accordingly and stores in memory.
-  The stack-based simulator uses PUSH, POP, ADD, MULT, and END commands to replicate quadratic evaluator functionality.
-  The accumulator-based simulator uses LOAD, STO, ADD, MULT, and END commnds to replicate quadratic evaluator functionality.
+  The accumSim file developed in Project 1 was extended into a GPR machine.
+It runs different instructions in different numbers of cycles.

+  This program determines whether or not an inputted string is a palindrome.

 Instructions to compile and run on Linux machine:

-    1. Download project1.tar.gz.
+    1. Download project2.tar.gz.
-    2. Decompress downloaded tarball.
+    2. Type 'tar -xvf project2.tar' to extract the file to the current directory.
     3. Change directory to downloaded folder.
-    4. Compile stackSim: g++ -std=c++11 stackSim.cpp -o stackSim
+    4. Compile stackSim: g++ -std=c++11 gprSim.cpp -o gprSim
-    5. Compile accumSim, run: g++ -std=c++11 accumSim.cpp -o accumSim
-    6. Run stackSim: ./stackSim
-    7. Run accumSim: ./accumSim
+    5. Run gprSim: ./gprSim
+    6. Type in a string for testing when prompted (ie. anna).

   Instructions to view output:

-    1. Open the stackOutput.txt file created.
+    1. Open the result.txt file created.
-    2. Open the accumOutput.txt file created.

     Note: Output is also printed in the terminal.